Dallas, April 2, 1957. Location: Arlington Park. The tornado is in the Trinity River bottoms.

 Tornado: State of Knowledge - Edwin Kessler - April 1977

 > An Engineering Assessment of Structural Damage in the Altus, OK Tornado: May 11 1982 - Timothy P. Marshall and James R. McDonald - October 1983.
-Publications that are on the WISE lab's site include this PDF of a paper which, although describing a tornado in Oklahoma, notes the significance of the 1957 Dallas tornado as science's first good opportunity for studying tornado damage to varying types of construction (if the link fails, just go to the WISE lab's site noted above and do a search for "Altus").
+Publications that are on the WISE lab's site include a PDF of this paper which, although describing a tornado in Oklahoma, notes the significance of the 1957 Dallas tornado as science's first good opportunity for studying tornado damage to varying types of construction (try going to the WISE lab's site noted above and doing a search for "Altus").

 > The Dallas Public Library's Texas/Dallas History and Archives section has the complete Weather Bureau report containing the Hoecker references above: